mampianina-andrianaivo/ipodsync/README.md

 ## 🚀 The "Lazy" Philosophy
 This app is designed for users who hate the rigid structure of the iTunes Library.
 If you are used to the **"Drag & Drop"** life and you don't want to spend hours pre-arranging playlists in your library before syncing them to your device, this is for you.

 **The goal:** You have a folder on your PC.
 You want it as a playlist on your iPod.
-You click one button.
+You click two buttons.
 Done.

 > **Note for the non-lazy:** If you care about your original file names or your hyper-detailed ID3 tags, **stay away**.
 This tool is for those who value speed and "iPod-ready" grouping over metadata preservation.
 If you want strict library management, stick to the standard iTunes way.